 Alexandra Bircken – Eskalation

 In the corderie of the Arsenale, you can spend a lot of time looking at the 40 latex figures which are climbing and hanging on the ladders that go up to the ceiling.
 The installation shows the struggle between heaven and hell, success and failure, and hope and despair.
 The black figures of this German artist seem like a shell which only consists of a skin.
 The scene looks apocalyptical with burnt people trying to escape from the end of the world.
 At the same time, it’s also beautiful and the setting within the Arsenale is perfect.
 I could have spent hours watching it and trying to capture it on camera.

 (May You Live In Interesting Times, Giardini and Arsenale)

 You cannot miss the huge black and white pictures of this South African artist in the central exhibitions.
 They are part of ‘Somnyama Ngonyama, Hail the Dark Lioness’, a series of self-portraits that the artist intends to build into 365 images of a year in the life of a black lesbian in South Africa.
 Looking at the pictures, you want to understand what she was thinking of, but she seems too far away with her thoughts as if she was disconnected from the world and not even aware of the camera.

-More detailed reviews with pictures will be added in the coming days and weeks.
-You can subscribe to my biweekly newsletter if you want to be informed about these updates.
 If you want to know more about the Biennale and prepare your visit, I suggest you read my posts ‘What to expect from the Art Biennale 2019’ and ‘How to prepare your visit to the Art Biennale 2019’.
 You can also order the 2019 Art Biennale catalogue to browse through all the exhibitions of this year’s event.